This is a sponsored guest post.

 Social Security Card

 It’s highly recommended that you memorize this number and not keep it in your wallet unless you require it for a job interview, after which time you should put it back in a safe location.
 However, if it was in your wallet, you’ll want to make sure to notify your bank, credit card accounts etc. and you’ll also want to note your credit accounts that your social security number may have been stolen.
+You can get identity fraud insurance for further peace of mind.

 You’ll also want to order a replacement social security card.
 This will require some specific information so be sure that you inquire as to what exactly they’re going to need and get that information to them as soon as possible.
 Again, it’s wise to go into the social security office in person so that you can take care of this immediately.
 The Social Security Administration doesn’t issue new numbers, all they will do is replace the card.